 At a glance

 - M.J.
-Scott’s next release will be Wicked Words, book 2 in her TechWitch urban fantasy series, coming 5 January 2021.
+Scott’s latest release was Wicked Words, book 2 in her TechWitch urban fantasy series, published 5 January 2021.

 - M.J.
-Scott’s latest release is Courting The Witch, a Four Arts novella, available in the Warlords, Witches and Wolves anthology which released November 2020.
+Scott’s next release is Courting The Witch, a Four Arts novella, which will be released 13 April 2021

 - M.J.
 Scott’s previous release is The Unbound Queen, book 3 in her popular Four Arts series which released April 2020.